warpdesign/bytepusher-js/README.md

-## This is a vanilla JS implementation of the [BytePusher VM](https://esolangs.org/wiki/BytePusher)
+## Vanilla JavaScript Implementation of the [BytePusher VM](https://esolangs.org/wiki/BytePusher)

 ## Introduction

-The BytePusher is a very simple yet capable Virtual Machine that has a [ByteByteJump](https://esolangs.org/wiki/ByteByteJump) CPU which is a One (1!) instruction CPU.
+The BytePusher is a simple yet capable Virtual Machine that features a [ByteByteJump](https://esolangs.org/wiki/ByteByteJump) CPU, which is a one-instruction CPU.

-Here are the full specifications:
+Here are its full specifications:

-- CPU: ByteByteJump with 3-byte addresses (Big Endian)
+- **CPU**: ByteByteJump with 3-byte addresses (Big Endian)
-- CPU speed: 65536 instructions per frame (3932160 instructions per second, ~3.93 MHz).
+- **CPU Speed**: 65536 instructions per frame (3932160 instructions per second, ~3.93 MHz)
-- Memory:	16 MiB RAM
+- **Memory**: 16 MiB RAM
-- Graphics:	256*256 pixels, 1 byte per pixel, 216 (that's not a typo!) fixed colors
+- **Graphics**: 256×256 pixels, 1 byte per pixel, 216 fixed colors
-- Sound: 8-bit mono, signed values.
-256 samples per frame (15360 samples per second)
+- **Sound**: 8-bit mono, signed values, 256 samples per frame (15360 samples per second)
-- Keyboard:	16 keys, organized into 4 rows by 4 columns
+- **Keyboard**: 16 keys, organized into 4 rows by 4 columns

-This is my take at the implementation of this VM in vanilla JavaScript + DOM.
+This project is an implementation of the BytePusher VM in vanilla JavaScript and the DOM.

-The full source code is around 250 lines, including DOM/Web-platform specific code which is quite big compared to other implementations.
-But the goal was not to generate less code, but rather to learn, and write something easy to read/understand.
+The full source code is approximately 250 lines, including DOM/Web-platform-specific code.
+While this is larger than some other implementations, the goal was to create something easy to read, understand, and learn from, rather than minimizing code size.

 ## Implementing the CPU

-### Memory layout and access
+### Memory Layout and Access

-Since the CPU is big-endian, I'll be using an ArrayBuffer and either access the memory as byte, or use JavaScript [DataView](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) so that this code runs properly in little-endian (most computers today) as well as big-endian (who knows? maybe the future is big endian...).
+The CPU is big-endian, so memory is represented using an `ArrayBuffer` and accessed either as bytes or through JavaScript's [DataView](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView).
+This ensures compatibility with both little-endian (most modern computers) and big-endian systems.

-The CPU is a very simple object:
+The CPU is implemented as a simple object:

 ```
 const BytePusher = {